nuxeo-sandbox/nuxeo-webpage-archiver/README.md

 * `-q`, to make a quiet call, with no risk to have problem with the output buffer
 * `--load-media-error-handling ignore` and `--load-error-handling ignore`, to avoid freezing the command line in some complex pages.

 You can easily contribute your own, custiom command line, using more and more wkhtmltopdf switches to fine tune the result.
 There is one variable that you must _always_ declare in your contribution, because it is expected at runtime: `"#{targetFilePath}"`.
-It must be used as is, as the last parameter, and please keep it quoted.
+It must be used as is, as the last parameter, and please _must_ be quoted.

 You could hard-code the URL of the page, but if you keep it as parameter, you then must add the `"#{url}"` variable.
-Please, double-quote it too to avoid problems running the command line.
+It _must_ be quoted.

-Then, if you cutsomize a command line requiring authentication, you must add `--cookie-jar #{cookieJar}`, literally, in your command line.
+Then, if you cutsomize a command line requiring authentication, you must add `--cookie-jar #{cookieJar}"`, literally, in your command line.
+This one too _must_ be quoted.

 Last but not least, we stringly recommend using the `-q` parameter.